See also our page describing upcoming events that we are organising or involved in.

 Applying the idea of cultural ecosystem services, Exeter, 1st and 2nd July 2013

 This two day workshop brought together researchers and practitioners interested in exploring the concept of ‘cultural ecosystem services’ (CES) and its applications in research and practical natural resource management.
 The event explored recent research conducted on CES in the UNESCO Biosphere in North Devon and wider experiences of working with this concept in a range of policy, practice and research contexts.
 The event convenors were Rob Fish and Michael Winter, University of Exeter and Andrew Church (University of Brighton).
-A separate webpage has been created with links to presentations from the day.
-The event flyer also contains more information.
+The event flyer contains more information.

 Applying payments for ecosystem services in practice, Bristol, 22nd May 2013

 This workshop enabled participants to evaluate the prospects for initiating payments for ecosystem services in their own location and area of work, and to decide how to respond to any opportunities.
 More information, including video recordings of presentations and seminars, is available on the event web page.
 This event formed part of the Network's valuation theme for the first half of 2013.

 Putting nature's services on the map, Oxford, 29th April 2013

 This workshop was for representatives of local government and their delivery partners who wished to explore what maps of nature’s services can do to achieve cost-effective delivery of local government functions.
 This event formed part of the Network's mapping ecosystem services theme.
 See the web page with more infomation about the event.

 InVEST workshops, London 5th March, Edinburgh 7th March 2013

 These one day events introduced a family of tools to map and value ecosystem services produced by the Natural Capital Project in the United States.
 They were delivered by representatives of the Natural Capital Project.
 See the event flyer for further information.
 This event formed part of the Network's valuation theme for the first half of 2013.